Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Functionality and origin

-R code provided in this repository was designed to quantify the generality of species in consumer-resource interactions.
-It can also be used to quantify the generality of nodes in any consumer-resource network, given that the general assumptions explained in our study are met.
+The R code provided in this repository was designed to quantify the generality of species in consumer-resource interactions.
+Our analysis can also be used to quantify the generality of nodes in any consumer-resource network, given that the main assumptions explained in our paper are met.
+Therefore, read our paper carefully before using the functions presented here.

 ## Instructions

+### 1. If you want to study our analysis in detail:

-1. Open the `AlphaPDI.Rproj` file.
+1. Open the file `AlphaPDI.Rproj`.
 2. Run the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Experiment with them creating hypothetical interaction matrices and resource abundance vectors, or analyze your own empirical data.
-3. Use the scripts Generality_correlations.R, Figure2.R, Figure3.R, and FigureSup.R to reproduce the figures and analyses of Montoya-Bustamante et al. *in prep.*
+3. Use the scripts Generality_correlations.R, Figure2.R, Figure3.R, and FigureSup.R to reproduce the respective figures and analyses of our paper.

+### 2. If you want to make a quick test of our analysis or apply it to your own data:

+1. Open the file `example.R`, which contains a **turorial**.
+2. Follow the instructions given in the tutorial.

 ## (1) alpha_PDI

-Computes *alpha PDI* for an interaction matrix (or vectior) and its resource abundance vector.
+Computes **αPDI** for an interaction matrix (or vectior) and its resource abundance vector.

 ### Arguments